MatrixAI/TypeScript-Demo-Lib-Native/README.md

 Due to https://github.com/microsoft/TypeScript/issues/10866, you cannot use path aliases without a bundler like Webpack to further transform the generated JavaScript code in order to resolve the path aliases.
 Because this is a simple library demonstration, there's no need to use a bundler.
 In fact, for such libraries, it is far more efficient to not bundle the code.

-However we have left the path alias configuration in `tsconfig.json`, `jest.config.js` and in the tests we are making use of the `@typescript-demo-lib` alias.
+However we have left the path alias configuration in `tsconfig.json`, `jest.config.js` and in the tests we are making use of the `@` alias.

 ### Docs Generation